Brand development that increases sales velocity, guaranteed.

 Why A Single-Channel Approach Will Not Work

-In the past two years, we’ve seen a significant increase in the cost of acquiring a customer through paid media.
-Perhaps partly because of privacy changes in consumer data but also because many brands depend on a direct-to-consumer approach.
+Over the past two years, we’ve seen a significant increase in the cost of acquiring a customer through paid media, which may be partly due to changes in consumer data privacy, as well as the fact that many brands have adopted a direct-to-consumer approach.

-Unless you hit a grand slam through viral TikTok marketing, Google ads campaign, or Liquid Death like digital signage solutions, generating profits with a direct-to-consumer approach is a long shot for any CPG manufacturer.
-Like investing with index funds, the omnichannel retail approach balances the return on investment while limiting risk.
+Unless you hit a grand slam through viral TikTok marketing, Google ads campaign, or Liquid Death-like digital signage solutions, generating profits with a direct-to-consumer approach is a long shot for any CPG manufacturer.
+Like investing in index funds, the omnichannel retail approach strikes a balance between return on investment and risk.
 Unlike index funds, a CPG omnichannel strategy benefits from the cross-pollination of retailer and customer data.

-Be it through a data analyst or AI tools, CPG brands can learn through their various channels.
-With cross-team communication accounted for, marketers gain many insights to facilitate their strategy.
+Whether through data analysts or AI tools, CPG brands can learn through various channels.
+With cross-team communication in place, marketers gain valuable insights to inform their strategy.

 Existing Retail Channels